lhafkamp/Web-App-From-Scratch/README.md

 #### Cons

 - When using frameworks, you won't learn the language.
 For example: When using Angular, you learn Angular, not JavaScript (1.5).
 - There are many different frameworks available.
-Some of them are used and updated for a long time, but it can also occur that a framework gets depricated.
+Some of them are used and updated for a long time, but it can also occur that a framework gets deprecated.
 In that case you've to build the whole app from ground up again.
 That takes a lot of time (1.5).
 - Frameworks have limitations.
-The code is allready made, and most of the time it's really hard to change something in the framework.
-Because of that you can not allways achieve to build the functionality you want in an application (1.4).
+The code is already made, and most of the time it's really hard to change something in the framework.
+Because of that you can not always achieve to build the functionality you want in an application (1.4).

 #### The reason why we won't use jQuery
 jQuery is a library that can be used to manipulate the DOM.
-The reason many programmers use it, is becuase it makes it easy to select and change DOM elements.
+The reason many programmers use it, is because it makes it easy to select and change DOM elements.
 The problem with jQuery is, is that its not really JavaScript.
-When building applications that need reusable codeblocks, jQuery can start to become a problem.
+When building applications that need reusable code blocks, jQuery can start to become a problem.
 If you get used to using jQuery, you forget or don't even learn how to do some things in JavaScript.
 That limitates what you can do and prevents you from becoming a great JavaScript developer (1.6).
 It can be used sometimes, but I understand the fact that we won't use it during the minor.
 The goal is to make us better developers, and then it's better to write the same functionality in Vanilla JavaScript.

 ### Pros and cons of single page web applications
 ___